 One Foot in Spain, the Other in New York

-In the summer of 2017, Imani Holmes ’19 took advantage of two experiences that were, quite literally, in different worlds.
+During the summer, Imani Holmes ’19 took advantage of two experiences that were, quite literally, in different worlds.
 She traveled to Spain, where she explored cultural identities of African immigrants on the Iberian Peninsula.
 At the same time, she worked via Skype to complete a six-week industry-based mentorship program sponsored by Citi Bank in New York to learn about financial models.

 Sounds like too much for one person to hold in her head.
 But Holmes, a global commerce major and Spanish minor from Atlanta, is a determined young woman, intent on wresting the most from her education.